Hedzer/Pathy/README.md

 # Pathy
-A simple routing tool for Node-Webkit (http://nwjs.io) that uses folders and html files.
+A simple routing tool for Node-Webkit (http://nwjs.io) that allows folders and html files to act like URLs and CGI scripts.